mslacken/clustduct/docs/README.md

 $IP   | replaced with ip address

-## genders database
+## Working with the genders database
 The genders database is the single flat file located under `/etc/genders`.
 The format is
 ```
 IDENTIFICATION KEY=VALUE
 ```
 as *IDENTIFICATION* the name of the node or image is used.
 The node entry will be expanded to the FQDN.
-For the use of `clustduct` every node needs a single entry for every `KEY` and `VALUE` as the scripts may add and delete whole lines.
+For the use of `clustduct`, every node needs a single entry for every `KEY` and `VALUE` as the scripts may add and delete whole lines.
 An example database is shown below:

 ```
 compute-01 ip=192.168.100.11